Don’t have time to read the whole guide right now?

 Read Andy’s article.
 Now.
 OK, later then.
 But soon.
 Please.

-Now, findability.
 Many free SEO tools can help you discover the appropriate keywords to target with your content.
 (Keywords are not necessarily words, more like phrases or terms, and they also help determine relevance via search volumes and give you a steer on improving your topics.)

 Importantly, these tools can tell you how competitive those keywords are too.
 You need to be honest about whether you can outrank your competitors.
 This depends on your situation, and theirs, but from a standing start, it’s better to target less competitive keywords for quicker wins.